-If and how the program is changed depends on what the program is, how much the prospective donor is able to give, and how flexible they, and we, can be in terms of delivery, timing and overall expectations.
+If and how a grant-funded program is altered depends on what the program is, how much the prospective donor is giving, and how flexible they, our clients, and we, can be in terms of delivery, timing and overall expectations.

-Once I have an idea of the likely funding amount, and what proportion of the original ask that represents, I usually need to reread the funding submission, pull out the calculator, confer with our implementation and delivery teams, and investigate other funding options, before I start to describe how the program would or could change.
+Once the funding team know the total available funding, we look at what proportion of the original ask that represents, confer with the implementation and delivery teams, and investigate other funding options, before re-framing the program in any way.
+There are several options we consider.

 One option is to scale back the project or program in terms of the reach (i.e. reducing the number of individual children or communities supported) or the scale of the intervention (e.g. offering health screening across one or two key allied health disciplines, rather than via a full multidisciplinary team).
-This is very often an acceptable and quick way to utilise the funding, with costs, activities, outputs, beneficiary numbers and outcomes all being adjusted relative to the funding received.
-Quite often, we will use the outcomes of the scaled back program to seek further funding to assist those children and communities that initially “missed out”.
+This is very often an acceptable way to utilise the funding, with costs, activities, outputs, beneficiary numbers and outcomes all being adjusted relative to the funding received.
+Quite often, we will use the outcomes of the scaled-back program to seek further funding to assist those children and communities who may have initially “missed out”.

-If a budgeted activity with discrete inputs and outputs correlates to the funding on offer, is that an acceptable option for our beneficiaries, ourselves, and the funder?
+If a budgeted activity with discrete inputs and outputs correlates to the available funding, this is often an acceptable option for all stakeholders.

-Looking beyond that initial mini project or stage, and with the support and assistance of our base funder, we can investigate other options for realising the “big picture” program.
+Looking beyond that initial mini project or stage, and with the support and assistance of our base funder, we can investigate other options for realising the “big picture” program, such as:

 Open and honest communication about what is and isn’t possible with the dollars on offer, and acceptance of that from all stakeholders, is one key to addressing the part-funding dilemma.
-The other key is support beyond the financial from our funders – brainstorming project segmentation, flexibility in terms of timing, leveraging part-funding, supporting additional funding applications, developing networks and making introductions – are all part of the mix.
+The other key is support beyond the financial from our funders – including brainstorming project segmentation, flexibility in terms of timing, supporting additional funding applications, developing networks and facilitating introductions on our behalf.

 Paediatric Developmental Program – our flagship program, we currently have 250 country children with complex needs on our waiting list.
 With your help, we can provide the diagnosis and the support they need to have healthy, happy futures.
 Sponsor a country child to achieve their full potential and help Royal Far West close the funding gap of $3045 per child.